Philipst77/Philipst77/README.md

   - Participated in Amazon-sponsored design competition for software solutions
 - **SpeedHacks 2.0 Hackathon (George Mason University)**
   - Project: **AutoSeedBot** — Designed and built an autonomous eco-friendly seed-planting robot using solar navigation and 3D printed chassis, coded navigation and distribution algorithms from scratch.
+  -

 ---

 ## 🛠️ Featured Projects
-- **Financial Market Anomaly Detection**
-  _An ML-driven app for detecting unusual patterns in market data using Isolation Forest, LOF, and SVM._
-  _Streamlit App + Scikit-Learn Models._

-- **RAG Framework Implementation**
-  _Built a Retrieval-Augmented Generation pipeline using LangChain, Pinecone, and OpenAI for smarter AI assistants._

-- **Stock Price Predictor (Upcoming)**
-  _Applying LSTM models for financial time series forecasting._
+- **Facial Recognition Project**
+  _Built a real-time facial recognition system using OpenCV and Deep Learning.
+Implemented face detection and recognition pipelines with efficient matching algorithms._

+- **Linear Regression Project**
+  _Designed and trained a linear regression model from scratch to predict trends based on real-world data.
+Focused on gradient descent optimization and loss minimization._

+- **Neural Network Project**
+  _Built a custom neural network model without using high-level frameworks.
+Implemented forward pass, backpropagation, and trained on classification datasets._

 - **SQL Database Manager**
-  _CLI tool built with Java and JDBC for library database management; complete CRUD functionality._
+  _CLI tool built with Java and JDBC for library database management; complete CRUD functionality, SQL queries, and database normalization up to 3NF._

 - **AutoSeedBot**
-  _Autonomous robot for reforestation — sunlight detection, autonomous movement, seed distribution._
+  _Autonomous eco-friendly robot designed for reforestation.
+Implemented sunlight detection for navigation and automated seed distribution using custom-coded 3D-printed hardware._

 ---